kengibson1111/go-stdlib/README.md

 Formatted I/O

-* Printf - several samples showing formatting verbs for various types.
+* printstrings - several samples showing formatting verbs for strings.

+* printbytes - same as printstrings only for a byte array.